michaelfarrell76/End-To-End-Generative-Dialogue/README.md

 - Get working on google servers
 - Make sure server setup is correctly done

-**General**
-- Start result collection of some sort.
-Maybe have some datasheet and when we run a good model we record the results?
-- Run each of the models for 10 epochs-ish? -> save the model, record results ^
-- Experiment with HRED model
-- Add word error rate when reporting

 ## Acknowledgments

 Our implementation utilizes code from the following: